Michelob Ultra Revisits Kathrine Switzer's Groundbreaking 1967 Boston Marathon Run

 Ultra created the fund in partnership with the N.Y.
 Road Runners Club, and the brand hopes to expand the program to other events nationwide.

-As Title IX celebrates its 50th anniversary of reshaping the sports landscape for women and girls, we've seen brands working to close the gender gap—or at the very least draw attention to the cause.
+As Title IX celebrates its 50th anniversary of reshaping the sports landscape for women and girls, we've seen brands working to close the gender gap.
 Ultra's led the field, pledging $100 million in media time to women's sports over the next five years.
 We've also seen notable campaigns from AT&T, Buick, Degree, Puma, Pure Leaf and many others.

 Agency: GUT Los Angeles